lucasaa482/gitscrolls/guides/team-guide.md

 - How do we share knowledge?
 - Who needs mentoring?
 - What wisdom can we document?

+**Scroll X - The Return Home**
+- How do we complete learning cycles?
+- What does mastery look like?
+- How do we help others begin their journey?

 ## Building Team Culture